GitAlexGit/tidyDataProjectRepo/README.md

 # Appendix
-Ideas and general clarifications were obtained from the very helpful page from David Hood [@bloke], one of the TCAs
+Ideas and general clarifications were obtained from the very helpful page from David Hood [Hood], one of the TCAs

-The template for the used Codebook was obtained from [@codebooktemplate]
+The template for the used Codebook was obtained from [Schut]

 # References

+-  [Hood] :  Hood, David.
+2015.
+“GETTING AND CLEANING THE ASSIGNMENT.” https://thoughtfulbloke.wordpress.com/2015/09/09/getting-and-cleaning-the-assignment

+-  [Schut] :  Schut, Joris.
+2015.
+“Codebook Template.” https://gist.github.com/JorisSchut/dbc1fc0402f28cad9b41

+-  [Wickham] :  Wickham, Hadley.
+2014.
+“Tidy Data.”
+The Journal of Statistical Software 59 (10).
+The Foundation for Open Access Statistics. doi:10.18637/jss.v059.i10